Best Independent London Cinemas

 There’s nothing quite like seeing a brilliant movie on a big screen.
-If it’s independent cinemas with colourful histories, design quirks, lux features and plenty of character that float your boat, you’re in luck.
+And if it’s independent cinemas with colourful histories, design quirks, lux features and plenty of character that float your boat, you’re in luck.
 The capital is blessed with a flourishing indie picture house scene, and we’ve scouted out the best independent cinemas in London, plus a few luxury screening rooms to boot.

 The Best Independent Cinemas in London